jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Description
 In Lab 4 we will install the open-source Jalapeno data infrastructure platform.
 Jalapeno is designed to run on Kubernetes (k8s), which allows for easy integration into existing environments and supports deployment on bare metal, VMs, or in a public cloud.
 Kubernetes experience is not required for this lab as K8s has been preinstalled on the Jalapeno VM and we have included the required *kubectl* validation commands.

-Prior to working the Jalapeno we will first configure BGP Monitoring Protocol (BMP) on our route reflectors.
+Prior to deploying Jalapeno we will configure BGP Monitoring Protocol (BMP) on our route reflectors.

 ## Contents
 - [Lab 4: Install Jalapeno and enable BMP \[20 Min\]](#lab-4-install-jalapeno-and-enable-bmp-20-min)